przemir/ApplyModifierForObjectWithShapeKeys/README.md

 # ApplyModifierForObjectWithShapeKeys
 *Blender script*

-Apply modifier and remove from the stack for object with shape keys (Pushing 'Apply' button in 'Object modifiers' tab result in an error 'Modifier cannot be applied to a mesh with shape keys').
+Apply modifiers and remove them from the stack for objects with shape keys.
+(Pushing 'Apply' in the 'Object modifiers' tab results in the error 'Modifier cannot be applied to a mesh with shape keys').

-Usage
+##Usage

-Press 'F3' and choose 'Apply modifier for object with shape keys' action.
+Press 'F3' and choose 'Apply modifier for object with shape keys'.

 ![screen](screen.png 'Addon location')